DaBigBlob/zoombie/README.md

 # ![Zoombie Ascii Logo](https://media.discordapp.net/attachments/840857306040500225/883298728155443230/carbon.png?width=844&height=490)

-_Automatically joins zoom meetings directly (without opening browser and shit) on windows, linux and mac_
+_Automatically joins zoom meetings directly (without opening browser and shit) on windows, linux(or solaris, or BSD) and mac_
 _Also looks better that the other shit out there_

 ---